sGraffione/Minicar_Autonomous/README.md

   ```
   This process might ask you to choose the display manager as well.
 Chose gdm3.
 - Reboot the system.
 After a while, it will show you Xubuntu.
+- Update the OS to have the latest system fix.